abdrahmansoltan/Learning-Notes/Testing/1-Testing.md

 ---

-## Backend: Endpoint Testing (HTTP assertions)
+## Backend: Endpoint / API Testing (HTTP assertions)

-- `endpoint`

-  - is the `URL` of the REST API with the method that (gets, adds to, or modifies) the data of an API in some way.
+`endpoint`: is the `URL` of the REST API with the method that (gets, adds to, or modifies) the data of an API in some way.

+- Testing APIs use tools together:

+  - test runner -> jest
+  - test fixtures -> a `fixture` is how your tests are setup and organized by modules
+    - each test-fixture can run in its own **environment**
+  - assertions
+  - mocking
+    - like when working with database-api, So we prevent the test from affecting the real database, so we mock the database

 - Benefits of Endpoint Testing